Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Experiments

-\textbf{Zero-Shot Personalization.} Let us first describe the baselines to compare against: \begin{itemize}[leftmargin=*] \item \texttt{FedMix} \cite{reisser2021federated} trains an ensemble of specialized models that are adapted to sub-regions of the data space.
-By definition, \texttt{FedMix} sends all the experts to each client in order to specialize them, heavily increasing communication costs.
-For this implementation, we initialized the common expert from the initial pretrained model checkpoint and we use it to embed local data in the gate function and help the routing. \item \texttt{FedAvg}\cite{mcmahan2023communicationefficient} is the de facto approach for FL and allows to have a fair comparison in terms of fixed communication cost.
-Here, we initialize the global model with the initial common expert checkpoint, and aggregate the updates from all sampled clients per iteration. \item \texttt{FedProx} \cite{li2020federated} tackles heterogeneity by introducing a regularization term that limits the distance between local/global model, at the cost of additional computation overhead per round.
-For initialization, we follow the same strategy with \texttt{FedAvg}. \item \texttt{Scaffold} \cite{karimireddy2021scaffold} handles non-iidness by applying control variates for the server and clients at the expense of doubling communication cost per round compared to \texttt{FedAvg}.
+\textbf{Zero-Shot Personalization.} Let us first describe the baselines to compare against:\footnote{Note that we are aware that there are dozens more generic FL algorithms to compare against; yet, our aim is to provide a proof-of-concept for our methodology on training and selecting the right experts in such a setting.} \begin{itemize}[leftmargin=*] \item \texttt{FedMix} \cite{reisser2021federated} trains an ensemble of models adapted to the data space's sub-regions.
+By definition, \texttt{FedMix} sends all the experts to each client to specialize them, heavily increasing communication costs.
+For this implementation, we initialized the common expert from the initial pretrained model checkpoint, and we used it to embed local data in the gate function and help the routing. \item \texttt{FedAvg} \cite{mcmahan2023communicationefficient} is the de facto approach for FL and allows a fair comparison regarding fixed communication cost.
+Here, we initialize the global model with the initial common expert checkpoint and aggregate the updates from all sampled clients per iteration. \item \texttt{FedProx} \cite{li2020federated} tackles heterogeneity by introducing a regularization term that limits the distance between local/global models at the cost of additional computation overhead per round.
+We follow the same strategy for initialization with \texttt{FedAvg}. \item \texttt{Scaffold} \cite{karimireddy2021scaffold} handles non-iidness by applying control variates for the server and clients at the expense of doubling communication cost per round compared to \texttt{FedAvg}.
 This method tends to become unstable during training, as previous studies have shown \cite{li2021federated}.
-For initialization, we follow the same strategy with \texttt{FedAvg}. \item The \texttt{Average Ensembles}~\cite{NIPS2012_c399862d} train two models (initialized from the common expert) as in \texttt{FedAvg}, but with different random seeds.
-It then combines them by averaging outputs probabilities.
-While it provides flexibility w.r.t. resources, it has higher inference costs. \end{itemize}
+We follow the same strategy for initialization with \texttt{FedAvg}. \item The \texttt{Average Ensembles}~\cite{NIPS2012_c399862d} train two models (initialized from the common expert) as in \texttt{FedAvg}, but with different random seeds.
+It then combines them by averaging output probabilities.
+While it provides flexibility with respect to resources, it has higher inference costs. \end{itemize}